i18next/i18next-gitbook/for-enterprises.md

 There are more points to address:

-- How does the translation process look?
+- How does the translation process work?
 - How do the source files get to the translators and back?
 - How you deploy new languages after release?
 - How do you handle versioning?